Nanolat/sotopless-octopress/source/index.markdown

 Why?
 ----
+No more scores posted by cheating players.
+We provide automatic cheating player filter with our own algorithm.

 Simple and easy APIs save your time.
 Focus on your game/app development, instead of designing your ranking database and server.
-SoTopless supports 100M users per server.
-No more headaches providing leaderboards to huge number of users in your game(or app) anymore.
 SoTopless fits well with the leaderboard requirements both for your game, and your gamified app.

 How?
 ----
-To support 100M users for a server, SoTopless uses ASIO library of Boost for supporting huge number of requests leveraging asynchronous I/O on the server side, and uses carefully designed database engine.
+To run our algorithm to check if the player's score is genuine, we need more computing power and efficient server processing.
+SoTopless uses ASIO library of Boost for supporting huge number of requests leveraging asynchronous I/O on the server side, and uses carefully designed database engine.
 SoTopless server is written in C++ supporting major operating systems such as Windows and Linux.

 Open Source?
 ------------
 SoTopless is an open source software with AGPL v3 license.
+It is open source except for the genuine player checking algorithm.
 A commercial license which includes an Apache v2 license is available for project owners not willing to open their source codes.

 The source code is available at [https://github.com/nanolat/sotopless](https://github.com/nanolat/sotopless).